-Now this may seem like a simple question and I know what you’re thinking, “My best friend of course” and normally I’d be inclined to agree with you… However (as I’ll explain below) this might not be the best decision.
+Now this may seem like a simple question and I know what you’re thinking, “My best friend of course” and normally I’d be inclined to agree with you.
+However (as I’ll explain below) this might not be the best decision.

 Before asking potential candidates, asses your friends and their strengths/ weaknesses

 Make sure they actually want to be a chief bridesmaid

 This may seem really obvious but just because they’re your best friend that doesn’t automatically mean that they want to be your chief bridesmaid.
 So make sure you actually ASK them if they’d like the honour and not just assume.
 That way you’ll avoid potential awkward disappointment in case she declines (yes this does happen!)

 Make it clear what is required of them

 You know this makes sense, especially if the friend in question has never been a chief bridesmaid before.
 Give her an idea of what you’d like her to get involved with.
 If you’d like her to be really involved – let her know, if you only want her to help out with little things – let her know.
-Obviously she’s going to have to organise your hen party but aside from that it’s only polite to warn her that you may need her to potentially camp out in front of Selfridges the night before the sale.
+Obviously she’s going to have to organise a hen party for you, but aside from that it’s only polite to warn her that you may need her to potentially camp out in front of Selfridges the night before the sale.
 Just so you can get those ivory peep toes you’ve had your eye on.

-- Make sure your chief bridesmaid has your best interests at heart
+Make sure your chief bridesmaid has your best interests at heart